AndrejGajic/DockerElectionSystem/README.md

 # DockerElectionSystem
- Small election system coded in Python using Docker containers.
+ Small election system coded in python using docker containers.